 Tandoori-Marinated Chicken with Cucumber, Lime, and Chiles

 Indian cuisine celebrates chicken in remarkable ways, and this dish was inspired by classic tandoori cooking.
-Rich flavors result from rubbing the bird with a fragrant paste of spices, which tenderizes the bird overnight as it rests.
+Rich flavors result from rubbing the bird with a fragrant paste of spices, onion, and yogurt (which acts as a tenderizer) and letting it infuse the meat.
 The cucumber, lime, and chiles provide sharp, bright contrast to the seductively scented roast.

 - Total Time: